seal-io/docs/docs/quickstart.md

 1. Access Walrus UI through `https://<server-address>`.

-2. Login to Walrus with the username `admin` and the initial administrator password, and set a new password and Walrus's access address as prompted by the UI.
+2. Log in to Walrus with the username `admin` and the initial administrator password, and set a new password and Walrus's access address as prompted by the UI.

 > Run the following command on the server to get the initial administrator password.